anki2jain/boxoffice/README.md

-#BOXOFFICE
+# BOXOFFICE
 ------------------------------------------------------------------------------------------
-This flutter based application which provides all the details of movies,TV shows and casts.
+This is a flutter based application which provides all the details of movies,TV shows and casts.
 -------------------------------------------------------------------------------------------

 # Key Features